Trekking across the High Atlas

 Morocco, Trek & Walk, 22 days - from £995 (land only) - from €1,245 (land only) - from $1,740 (land only)

-- The complete Atlas trekking traverse
+- A complete High Atlas trekking traverse in Morocco

 Viewed from Marrakech, Morocco's snow-capped Atlas mountains provide inspiration for a fantastic trekking holiday in Morocco.
 Our stunning trekking itinerary begins in the picturesque Bou Guemmez Valley and leads south-westwards through the impressive Atlas range, which includes North Africa's highest peak.
 En route, we visit the fortified villages of the friendly Berbers and climb on good trails through remote and often uninhabited valleys to reach high and scenic camping places.
 We have included the option of ascending three of the Atlas' high peaks, Mgoun (4068 metres), Anghomar (3608m) and Jebel Toubkal (4167m).
 Rich in cultural interest and wildlife, this is recognized to be one of the finest mountain walks in the world.
 On our return to Marrakech, we have time to explore the old Arab quarter, famous for its souks (markets) and for the quality of its handicrafts.
 This is the ultimate Atlas Mountain adventure holiday.